Authors: Filip Maric & David Nicholls / Reviewers: Anna Rajala & Dorothee Holscher / Submitted: 14 May 2019

 Background

-The central importance of ethics and ethical relations in healthcare is widely recognised across the healthcare professions, including physiotherapy.
-An increasing body of research has sought to refine our understanding and responses to increasingly complex ethical challenges in clinical practice, research, and education (Dahl-Michelsen & Groven, 2017; Kulju, Suhonen, & Leino-Kilpi, 2013; Lillemoen & Pedersen, 2012; Murray & Holmes, 2009; Swisher, 2002).
-Consequently, professional guidelines are identifying ethics as ‘fundamental to the practice of physiotherapy’ and professional bodies around the world are looking to provide professionals with the knowledge and tools necessary to meet the ethical challenges they might face now and into the future (PBNZ, 2011, p.
+The central importance of ethics and ethical relations in healthcare is widely recognised across the healthcare professions.
+A growing body of research has sought to refine our understanding and responses to increasingly complex ethical challenges in clinical practice, research, and education (Dahl-Michelsen & Groven, 2017; Kulju, Suhonen, & Leino-Kilpi, 2013; Lillemoen & Pedersen, 2012; Murray & Holmes, 2009; Swisher, 2002).
+Consequently, professional guidelines are identifying ethics as ‘fundamental to the practice of physiotherapy’, and professional bodies around the world are looking to provide professionals with the knowledge and tools necessary to meet the ethical challenges they might face now and into the future (PBNZ, 2011, p.
 4).

-Similarly, ontology (the study of existence and being), and epistemology (the study of knowledge and its acquisition), are generally considered the foundations of all thought and scientific endeavour, with the ontological and epistemological foundations of positivism and biomedicine standing out in the world of healthcare, having dominated healthcare research and practice for the past centuries (Nicholls, 2018; Gibson & Martin, 2003; Grant & Giddings, 2002).
-As such, they have provided the philosophical foundations for modern-day evidence-based healthcare and physiotherapy, though recent years have seen a steady rise in the exploration of other philosophical paradigms and the divergent practices they can provide a foundation for (Gibson, Nicholls, Setchell, & Groven, 2018).
-What is less known in physiotherapy, however, is how ontology, epistemology and ethics relate to each other, and how fundamental they are for physiotherapy practices.
-Levinas’s work provides invaluable insights here then, allowing us to understand the relationship and application of ontology, epistemology and ethics better, and explore ways to apply these to the further development of physiotherapy theory and practice.
+Similarly, ontology (the study of existence and being, asking, e.g. how things are and come to be), and epistemology (the study of knowledge and its acquisition, asking, e.g. how we come to know about things), are generally considered the foundations of all thought and scientific endeavour.
+The ontological and epistemological foundations of positivism and biomedicine stand out in the world of healthcare, having dominated research and practice for the past centuries (Nicholls, 2018; Gibson & Martin, 2003; Grant & Giddings, 2002).
+As such, they have provided the philosophical foundations for modern-day evidence-based physiotherapy, though recent years have seen a steady rise in the exploration of other philosophical paradigms and the divergent practices they can provide a foundation for (Gibson, Nicholls, Setchell, & Groven, 2018).
+What is less known in physiotherapy, however, is how ontology, epistemology and ethics relate to each other, and how fundamental this relationship is to physiotherapy.
+Levinas’s work provides invaluable insights here.
+It allows us to understand the relationship and application of ontology, epistemology and ethics better and apply this to the further development of physiotherapy theory and practice.

 Emmanuel Levinas – a brief introduction